mekevans/forestTIME-builder/docs/annual_carbon_estimation.md

 2. Using the `MORTYR` variable if it was recorded, otherwise with \#1 above

+> [!IMPORTANT]
+>
+> I think this has to happen *before* carbon estimation because standing
+> dead trees contribute carbon.
+That means there does need to be two
+> versions of the resulting annualized carbon estimates I think.

 #### Estimate mortality

 Then we need to determine the year trees died.
 For now, let’s maybe